sathya-pramodh/linux-mcsr/doc/post-install.md

 ## Setting up tmpfs
 You should get better performance while running wall by symlinking your instance world folders into `/tmp/mc/` and setting `/tmp` as a tmpfs volume.
-What that means is that files in this folders will be stocked in your memory and deleted on every reboot.
+What that means is that files in these folders will be stocked in your memory and deleted on every reboot.
 - First define `/tmp` as a tmpfs volume by adding the following line to `/etc/fstab`
 ```
 tmpfs /tmp tmpfs defaults,size=Xg 0 0